Casados con hijos (Argentine TV series)

-Casados con hijos is the Argentine remake of American television series Married... with Children.
-It was originally broadcast from 12 April 2005 to 28 December 2006 on the Telefe channel.
+Casados con hijos is the Argentine remake of the American television sitcom Married... with Children (1987–1997) created by Michael G. Moye and Ron Leavitt.
+It was originally broadcast from 12 April 2005 to 28 December 2006 on the Telefe channel, consisting of 212 episodes across two seasons.
 It was shot in Buenos Aires, Argentina.
-The series stars Guillermo Francella, Florencia Peña, Luisana Lopilato, Darío Lopilato, Érica Rivas and Marcelo de Bellis.
+The series stars Guillermo Francella, Florencia Peña, Érica Rivas, Marcelo de Bellis, Darío Lopilato, and Luisana Lopilato.

 Reception

 Filming began in January 2005, and on 12 April the show premiered on Telefe, with a measurement of 28.9 index points of television audience in Argentina in its first episode.
 However, the audience could not be maintained and the measurements remained at an average of 18 points, having reached a minimum figure of 7.7 points.
 After being moved to a different time, viewership of re-runs of the first season managed to surpass the original broadcasts, making it one of the most watched programs of 2005 and 2006.

 The success of the episodes already broadcast forced the television station to carry out a second season.
 It premiered on 14 August 2006 at 9:30 p.m.
 (UTC-3), reaching an average of 33.3 audience index points, being one of the most-watched fictional series that year.
 In total, the series has 212 episodes, with 137 in its first season and 75 in the second.

 The success of the series transcended the borders of Argentina, and it was also broadcast by local channels in Uruguay.
 It also managed to be one of the most viewed series in Paraguay, Peru and Romania, where it was broadcast under the name Familia Argento.

-The show has become a cult series on Argentine television and Telefe has reaired it from 2007 to the present, broadcasting episodes at random with a moderate audience, both in the first afternoon, as in prime time.
+The show has become a cult series on Argentine television and Telefe has reaired it from 2007 to the present (Re-runs are also on Sony Channel), broadcasting episodes at random with a moderate audience, both in the first afternoon, as in prime time.

-Cast
+Cast and characters

 In Casados con hijos, the adventures of the Argento family and the environment that surrounds them take place within the neighborhood of Bajo Flores in Buenos Aires, Argentina.
 Their neighbors are a newly married banking couple named Dardo and María Elena Fuseneco.